-The National Renewable Energy Laboratory is a national laboratory of the U.S. Department of Energy (DOE) managed by Midwest Research Institute for the U.S. Department of Energy under Contract Number DE-AC36-99G010337.
+The National Renewable Energy Laboratory is a national laboratory of the U.S. Department of Energy (DOE) managed by Midwest Research Institute for the U.S. Department of Energy under Contract Number DE-AC36-99GO10337.
 This report was prepared as an account of work sponsored by the California Energy Commission and pursuant to an M&O Contract with the United States Department of Energy (DOE).
 Neither Midwest Research Institute, nor the DOE, nor the California Energy Commission, nor any of their employees, contractors, or subcontractors, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by Midwest Research Institute, or the DOE, or the California Energy Commission.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of Midwest Research Institute, the DOE, or the California Energy Commission, or any of their employees, or the United States Government, or any agency thereof, or the State of California.
-This report has not been approved or disapproved by Midwest Research Institute, the DOE, or the California Energy Commission, nor has Midwest Research Institute, the DOE, or the California Energy Commission in this report.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of Midwest Research Institute, the DOE, or the California Energy Commission, or any of their employees, or state of california Energy Commission, or any of their employees, or the California Energy Commission, nor any agency thereof, or the State of California.
+This report has not been approved or disapproved by Midwest Research Institute, the DOE, or the California Energy Commission, nor has Midwest Research Institute, the COE, or the California Energy Commission, nor has Midwest Research Institute, the COE, or the California Energy Commission, nor has Midwest Research Institute, the COE, or the California Energy Commission, nor has Midwest Research Institute, the DOE, or the California Energy Commission, nor has Midwest Research Institute, the COE, or the California Energy Commission, nor has Midwest Research Institute, the COE, or the Ca